By Katelyn Berdine

 “I am reciting the poem many times and coming up with ways to remember the poem (ex. hand motions and such),” said freshmen Jayme Utt who recited “All Hallows Eve” by Dorothea Tannaning and “If I Had Known” by Alice Moore Dunbar Nelson.

-“I have practiced endlessly, reading relentlessly, but the job is NOT finished,” said freshmen Even Kaczmarek who recited “Stopping by Woods on a Snowy Evening” by Robert Frost and “If I Had Known” by Alice Moore Dunbar Nelson.
+“I have practiced endlessly, reading relentlessly, but the job is NOT finished,” said freshmen Evan Kaczmarek who recited “Stopping by Woods on a Snowy Evening” by Robert Frost and “If I Had Known” by Alice Moore Dunbar Nelson.

 The students stood upon the stage in the theater and recited their poems in front of fellow peers, teachers, and judges who were former teachers at Weir.